Transverse Instability of Stokes Waves at Finite Depth: Transverse perturbations of Stokes waves

 By a {\it Stokes wave} we mean a periodic steady solution of \eqref{ww} that is independent of $y$.
-Without loss of generality, we henceforth consider $2\pi$-periodic Stokes waves.
+In view of the aforementioned scaling, without loss of generality, we henceforth consider $2\pi$-periodic Stokes waves.
 As has been known for over a century, there exists a curve of small Stokes waves parametrized analytically by the small amplitude $\eps$. \begin{theo} For any physical depth $h>0$ and any index $s>5/2$, there exist $\eps_{St}(s)>0$ depending on $h$ and a unique family of Stokes waves